camelinck/toko/README.md

 <b>Step 2: build database</b>
 Make database 'vouchertoko'
+Run this following commands in your terminal
+`php artisan migrate`

 <b>Step 3: run the project in localhost</b>
 Run this following commands in your terminal to start local server